-The product owner is responsible for managing a number of the activities that the project manager or administrator would have been tasked with.
-The primary product owner owns and manages the product backlog.
-Managing the backlog means that prioritizing backlog items and determining the release plan (including scope and date).
-Managing the backlog also means the product owner manages the budget, communicating progress, and interacts with external the stakeholders.
-As a secondary role, the product owner acts as a leader, providing the team with a direction as he or she manages the backlog.
+The product owner is responsible for managing a number of the activities that the project manager or administrator would have been tasked with in the past.
+Primarily, the product owner owns and manages the product backlog.
+Managing the backlog means prioritizing backlog items and determining the release plan (including scope and date).
+Managing the backlog also means that the product owner manages the budget, communicates progress, and interacts with external the stakeholders.
+As a secondary role, the product owner acts as a leader, providing the team with a direction.

 The development team members also pick up some of the project management tasks.
-The development team is responsible for identifying, estimating and managing the tasks needed to deliver the work they have committed to complete.
-The development team roles mix creation and innovation with control and management.
+The development team is responsible for identifying, estimating and managing the tasks needed to deliver the work they have committed to completing.
+The development team’s roles mix creation and innovation with control and management.

 The Scrum Master is responsible for facilitating, leading and motivating the team.
-Scrum Masters guide teams so that they learn and use Agile techniques, confront delivery problems as they occur and work together as a well-oiled unit.
-The Scrum Master also serves as a shepherd to stave off interference from outside the team’s boundaries.
-The Scrum Master interacts with a team or teams, and then let the team members synthesize and internalize the advice.
-The Scrum Master is the team’s tactical coach.
+Scrum Masters guide teams so that they learn and use Agile techniques, confront delivery problems as they occur and work together as a well-oiled machine.
+The Scrum Master also staves off interference from outside the team’s boundaries.
+The Scrum Master interacts with the team or teams, and then let the team members synthesize and internalize the advice.
+They are the team’s tactical coach.

-In Agile, project management is dead . . . at least as a single role that leads, directs, controls and administers a project team because those roles are distributed to the team.
+In Agile, project management is dead, at least as a single role that leads, directs, controls and administers a project team, because those roles are distributed to the team.
 I was once asked, “In an Agile project, who is the single person I can put my foot on their throat to motivate?”
-Without dignifying the question, in an Agile environment the answer is far less obvious than pointing to a project manager.
-The role simply isn’t filled by a single project manager, but the responsibilities and the tasks are still necessary.
-Now they are distributed to those that are actually have both the authority and responsibility for project execution.
+In an Agile environment the answer is far less obvious than pointing to a project manager.
+The role simply isn’t filled by a single person, but the responsibilities and the tasks are still necessary.
+Now they are distributed to those that are actually have both the authority and responsibility for executing the project.